Luke Falk: New York Jets

-Falk had a tryout with the San Francisco 49ers on August 13, 2020.

 Saskatchewan Roughriders

-Falk signed with the Saskatchewan Roughriders of the CFL on February 19, 2021.
-He was placed on the suspended list on July 3, 2021.
-He was released on July 24, 2021.
+Falk signed with the Saskatchewan Roughriders of the Canadian Football League on February 19, 2021.
+He was placed on the suspended list on July 3.
+Falk was released on July 24.

+Coaching career

+In 2023, Falk was named the quarterbacks coach for Wingate under head coach Joe Reich.

+In 2024, Falk joined Northern Iowa as the offensive coordinator and quarterbacks coach under head coach Mark Farley.
+He left the team for personal reasons before the start of the season.